Delaware Route 9: Delaware City to Wilmington

 Here, DE 9 turns northeast onto East 6th Street, crossing a marshy creek and widening into a four-lane divided highway.
 The route curves north and becomes Wilmington Road, passing through commercial areas.
 The road crosses the Norfolk Southern New Castle Secondary again at-grade and runs through suburban residential neighborhoods and businesses, leaving New Castle.
 DE 9 becomes New Castle Avenue and passes to the west of Veterans Memorial Park before it comes to a cloverleaf interchange with Interstate 295 (I-295)/US 40 a short distance to the west of the Delaware Memorial Bridge over the Delaware River.
 After the Rogers Road junction, DE 9 turns into a four-lane undivided road that continues through industrial and residential areas, crossing under I-495 without an interchange.
 The road briefly becomes a divided highway again and intersects the southern terminus of DE 9A, which heads east to provide access to I-495 and the Port of Wilmington.

 After DE 9A, DE 9 enters the city of Wilmington and heads through urban areas as an undivided road, crossing Norfolk Southern's Shellpot Secondary at-grade before intersecting the northbound direction of US 13.
 At this point, DE 9 splits into a one-way pair with the northbound direction becoming concurrent with northbound US 13 on one-way New Castle Avenue and the southbound direction following southbound US 13 on South Heald Street, briefly turning east along with northbound US 13 on D Street at the south end of the one-way pair.
-The one-way pair, which carries two lanes in each direction, passes rowhomes and businesses, with New Castle Avenue merging onto South Heald Street.
+The one-way pair, which carries two lanes in each direction, passes rowhouses and businesses, with New Castle Avenue merging onto South Heald Street.
 Here, US 13/DE 9 continue north-northeast on four-lane undivided South Heald Street, coming to an intersection with the northern terminus of DE 9A.

 Following this, the road becomes East 4th Street and heads north-northwest across the Christina River on a drawbridge.
 US 13/DE 9 curves northwest and passes under Amtrak's Northeast Corridor railroad line, at which point northbound US 13 splits from the road by turning northeast on North Church Street at the grade crossing of a railroad spur.
 A block later, the concurrency between DE 9 and southbound US 13 ends at the point where southbound US 13 joins the road from North Spruce Street.
 DE 9 continues northwest through residential and commercial areas as a four-lane undivided road, entering downtown Wilmington.
 Here, it intersects US 13 Bus., which is routed on the one-way pair of North Walnut Street northbound and North King Street southbound.
 In between these two streets, the road runs to the south of the Leonard L. Williams Justice Center (the county courthouse for New Castle County).